codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 **save()**

-This is a wrapper around the insert() and update() methods that handles inserting or updating the record automatically, based on whether it finds an array key matching the $primaryKey value::
+This is a wrapper around the insert() and update() methods that handle inserting or updating the record automatically, based on whether it finds an array key matching the $primaryKey value::

 	// Defined as a model property